nsofnetworks/terraform-provider-pfptmeta/docs/resources/role.md

 - **all_write_privileges** (Boolean)
 - **apply_to_orgs** (List of String) indicates which orgs this role applies to.
 By default, it is applied to current org.
 - **description** (String)
-- **privileges** (List of String) Privileges to be assigned to the new role.
+- **privileges** (Set of String) Privileges to be assigned to the new role.
 It has the following structure - `resource:read/write` For example, metaports:read etc.
 - **suborgs_expression** (String) Allows grouping of entities according to their tags.
 Filtering by tag value is also supported, if provided.
 Supported operations: AND, OR, XOR, parenthesis.

 ### Read-Only